 Forty-six Isle de Jean Charles residents and stakeholders attended the meeting.
 Twenty-one of these attendees were full-time Island residents representing 11 households.
-Nine other owners of Island property attended, as well as BCC tribal leadership and former residents.
+Nine other owners of Island property attended, as well as BCC tribal leadership, the United Houma Nation (UHN), and former residents.